meeki007/node-red-contrib-anolog-to-digital-converter-raspberry-pi/readme.md

 ==================================

-<a href="http://nodered.org" target="_new">Node-RED</a> A node-red node providing access to a ADS1x15 I2C analog to digital converter.
+<a href="http://nodered.org" target="_new">Node-RED</a> A node-red node providing access to a ADS1x15 I2C analog to digital converter using a raspberry pi.

 ---